 Despite missing future opportunities with Fox, Selleck remained unperturbed.
 He continued to pursue acting and settled down with a family.
 He worked on six pilots for television shows that were never sold.
 Although he earned a living, he had yet to find a solid platform for success.
 That changed in 1980 when he was offered a leading role in "Magnum, P.I."
 By that time, Selleck was in his 30s and it had been 11 years since Fox released him.

-Although Selleck hasn't been in the military for decades, he maintains strong sentiment and support for U.S. troops.
+Although Selleck hasn't been in the military for decades, he maintains a strong sentiment and support for U.S. troops.
 "We learned a lesson as a country over time, that we need to welcome our troops home regardless of whether you have political problems with whatever mission they're on, they just served and we need to thank them for it," he said.

 Selleck has volunteered for numerous public service announcements that document the National Guard's contributions to the U.S. He's also promoted recruitment and retention for the military, and is a spokesperson for the Vietnam Veteran's Memorial Fund.